Implementing Social Media Community Guidelines

 Every social network company establishes its own rules for using their service.
-The rules — usually called Terms of Service (TOS) or Terms of Use — are meant to manage the liability the company could have when they can’t fully control how others use their online service.
-These rules can range from who owns the content published on their network to how members of each service should behave and what is not allowed.
+The rules on interactive websites and apps are typically called “Terms of Service (TOS)” or “Terms of Use.”
+These rules, laid out in electronic documents or on web pages, are meant to manage the liability a company might have when they manage but can’t fully control how others use their online platforms.
+These rules can range from who owns the content published on their network to how members of each network should behave, what is allowed, and what is not allowed.

-Before social media, the most common policies posted publicly on websites were privacy policies, security policies, and in the case of e-commerce, return policies.
+Before social media existed, the most common policies posted publicly on websites were privacy policies, security policies, and in the case of e-commerce, return policies.
 Privacy and security policies were created to address people’s concerns about how their personal identifying information and credit card data was being gathered, handled, and protected.

-If you use general statements such as “treat people in the community with respect,” spell out what will happen if someone doesn't follow your rules.
+Spell out what will happen if someone doesn’t follow your rules.
 Will you give them a warning?
 Will you delete their post or comment?
 Will you ban them from the site?
 Note that every social network will either let you to ban someone from your Page or you may have to report individuals to the network’s customer support.

 Be kind.
 The Golden Rule applies here.
 We are looking for comments on content or issues, not individuals.